tpilz/telemac/cran-comments.md

 ## Resubmission
 This is a resubmission.
-Resolved the unexpected NOTE of lengthy examples.
-The NOTEs as described below remain.
+Resolved NOTE about license conflict with package `RTriangle`.
+As suggested by Uwe Ligges I moved the package to the `Suggests` field as it is required only by one function.

+3 further NOTEs remain, see below.

 ## Test environments
 * local linux openSUSE LEAP 15.2, R 4.0.3